Rika-Li/Recipes-and-Ratings/README.md

 ### Results and Conclusion
 - Observed p-value: *0.09675951132243926*
-- Result: With a p-value of (insert p-value here), we (accept/reject) the null hypothesis at the 0.05 significance level.
+- Result: With a p-value of 0.09675951132243926(greater than 0.05), we fail to reject the null hypothesis that there is a difference in the sugar content between recipes that contain brownies and recipes that contains chocolate.

-*Interpretation*: Given the p-value is greater than our α level of 0.05, we have insufficient evidence to suggest that there is a difference in the sugar content between food name that contains brownies and food name that contains chocolate.
+*Interpretation*: Given the p-value is greater than our α level of 0.05, we have insufficient evidence to suggest that there is a difference in the sugar content between recipes that contain brownies and recipes that contains chocolate.